-For over two decades he has conducted high-profile business, economic, and market research that has been used by business and government leaders, policy makers, and economic developers.
-The primary areas of research have been in the following areas:
+For nearly three decades, Gary Horvath has conducted high-profile business, economic, and market research for Colorado business and government leaders, policymakers, and economic developers.

 For additional information about Horvath’s background, click here.